Levrault/Levrault-s-2D-platformer-starter/README.md

 # Levrault's 2D platformer starter

+Demo can be downloaded and played there https://levrault.itch.io/levraults-2d-platformer-starter

 This is my custom starter project to quickly create a 2D platformer.
 Feel free to use it to start your own project.
 Just keep in mind it has been made to suit my way of developing but I think you can maybe find some useful tips.

 The project contains